Who We Are and How We Got Here: Reception

 The archaeologist and geneticist Turi King, in Nature, writes that Reich's laboratory "has developed some of the most sophisticated statistical and bioinformatics techniques available.
 Using computers, they painstakingly reconstruct genomic information from fragments of DNA from ancient individuals.
 They then drill down in search of a new understanding of human history."
 King notes that Reich's group helped to show that "Neanderthals interbred with the ancestors of all modern humans descended from Europeans, Asians and other non-Africans."
 Their work is showing the "tremendous degree to which populations globally are blended, repeatedly, over generations."
-King notes, too, that Reich reflects on the dangers of misinterpretation by racists, who "pick and choose results", or others who opt to "sweep [genetic] differences under the carpet".
-But, King argues, echoing Reich, we do need "a non-loaded way to talk about genetic diversity and similarities in populations", and Reich has begun to do that.